 \subsubsection{Temperature}

 The two-layer energy balance model in DICE-2016 reads as

-and thus formally corresponds to that described in~\citet{Geoffroy2013}, where with $T^{\text{AT}}_{t}$ and $T^{\text{OC}}_{t}$ denote the temperature change with respect to pre-industrial times of the upper layer (atmosphere and upper ocean) as well as the lower layer (deep ocean), respectively, at time step $t$.
-The free parameters $c_{1}$, $c_{3}$, $c_{4}$, and $\lambda$ in ~\eqref{eq:temp1} and~\eqref{eq:temp2} can be used for calibration.
-From a physics perspective, they may be interpreted as a heat exchange coefficient between the upper and lower layer, $\gamma = c_{3}$, effective heat capacities of the upper and lower layer, $C = 1/c_{1}$ and $C_{0} = \gamma / c_{4}$, and radiative feedback parameter $\lambda = F_{\text{2XCO2}}/T_{\text{2XCO2}}$, that is, the ratio of the forcing from a doubling of CO2 to the associated temperature change.
-Finally, $F_{t}$ denotes the total radiative forcing from CO2, $F^{\text{CO2}}_{t}$, and others from exogenous factors, $F^{\text{EX}}_{t}$, such as GHGs other than CO2 or also aerosols:
+and thus formally corresponds to the one described in~\citet{Geoffroy2013}. $T^{\text{AT}}_{t}$ and $T^{\text{OC}}_{t}$ denote the temperature change with respect to pre-industrial times of the upper layer (atmosphere and upper ocean) as well as the lower layer (deep ocean), respectively, at time step $t$.
+The free parameters $c_{1}$, $c_{3}$, $c_{4}$, and $\lambda$ in ~\eqref{eq:temp1} and~\eqref{eq:temp2} are used for calibration.
+From a physics perspective, they may be interpreted as a heat exchange coefficient between the upper and lower layer, $\gamma = c_{3}$, effective heat capacities of the upper and lower layer, $C = 1/c_{1}$ and $C_{0} = \gamma / c_{4}$, and the radiative feedback parameter $\lambda = F_{\text{2XCO2}}/T_{\text{2XCO2}}$, that is, the ratio of the forcing from a doubling of CO2 to the associated temperature change, that is, the ECS.
+Finally, $F_{t}$ denotes the total radiative forcing from CO2, $F^{\text{CO2}}_{t}$, and other exogenous factors, $F^{\text{EX}}_{t}$, such as GHGs other than CO2 and also aerosols: